Article updated, November 2023.

 Give it a crackin’ title.

 Don’t make it lame.
-Mine is called The funniest bestest guide to SEO content writing, EVER.
-Yeah, it’s a bit extra.
+One of mine is called The Mistfit’s Guide to SEO

 Any figure from 3000 to 5000 is good but it really depends on how much cluster content you have.
 You’ll add to it as you regularly blog.